Human Rights and Diversity

 * Group companies in Japan

-At TEL, the corporate director in charge of human resources is responsible for promoting diversity activities.
-In fiscal 2018, we started operation of a global human resources system where employees can clarify the roles and responsibilities expected by the company, and whereby evaluation and remuneration correspond with the level of achievement of targets.
+At Tokyo Electron (TEL), the corporate director in charge of human resources is responsible for promoting diversity activities.
+In fiscal year 2018, we started operation of a global human resources system where employees can clarify the roles and responsibilities expected by the company, and whereby evaluation and remuneration correspond with the level of achievement of targets.
 We have established an environment which promotes diversity where everyone receives fair assessment and opportunities to grow and which realizes a global work approach.

 Furthermore, we are putting greater effort into harassment prevention education in order to realize a workplace where diverse employees can have greater mutual understanding.
 We are implementing e-learning for all executives and employees concerning matters including power, sexual and maternity harassment and LGBT issues, and seminars are being conducted by occupational physicians aimed at management.
 Prevention of harassment in the workplace is one of the goals of our action plan based on Japan’s Act on Promotion of Women’s Participation and Advancement in the Workplace.